KennethMelendez/KennethMelendez/README.md

 # My Personal Website!

-Right not its barebones, will add more stuff incrementally.
+Right now its barebones, will add more stuff incrementaly.

 # Getting Started with Create React App